rclementz/tempo_poc/README.md

 >**gerrit stream-events**:
 >
 >provides JSON data of events/activity currently occuring on the gerrit server via SSH connection.
 Events can be categorised into 17 different types but this poc >filters and use only the ones from [patchset created](https://gerrit.volvocars.biz/Documentation/cmd-stream-events.html#_patchset_created), [comment added](https://gerrit.volvocars.biz/Documentation/cmd-stream-events.html#_comment_added), [change merged](https://gerrit.volvocars.biz/Documentation/cmd-stream-events.html#_change_merged) and [change abandoned](https://gerrit.volvocars.biz/Documentation/cmd-stream-events.html#_change_abandoned).
 You can always find sample >json data in `/src/sample.py`.

+The visualisation of the code review process makes easier to understand the duration of your work and find a bottle neck when the process goes(or went) too slow.

 ## SPAN AND TRACE
 ![span_trace_explanation](https://user-images.githubusercontent.com/114480431/206401083-ceab2702-4bdb-4015-933d-512b0954be25.png)